 - a.
-Standing orders for influenza vaccine should be in effect for all residents >6 months of age. - b.
-Residents should be vaccinated on an annual basis as soon as influenza vaccine becomes available, unless medically contraindicated Nursing Home Care Act [210 ILCS 45/2-213].
+Standing orders for influenza vaccine should be in effect for all residents \geq 6 months of age. - b.
+Residents should be vaccinated on an annual basis as soon as influenza vaccine becomes available, unless medically contraindicated (Nursing Home Care Act [210 ILCS 45/2-213]).
 It is important to continue to administer influenza vaccine throughout the influenza season.
 New residents should be vaccinated as soon as possible after admission to the facility.
-Residents with uncertain immunization histories should be considered NOT immunized and vaccinated accordingly. - ➤ Flublok® is a trivalent influenza vaccine that has been FDA approved for use in adults ages 18 years and older with severe egg allergies because it does not use the influenza virus or chicken eggs in its manufacturing process. - For more information about vaccination recommendations, review the 2019-2020 Influenza Vaccine Recommendations. - c.
-A facility shall administer or arrange for administration of a pneumococcal vaccination to each resident, in accordance with the recommendations of the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention, who has not received this immunization prior to or upon admission to the facility, unless the resident refuses the offer for vaccination or the vaccination is medically contraindicated.
+Residents with uncertain immunization histories should be considered NOT immunized and vaccinated accordingly. - ➤ For more information about vaccination recommendations and specifically for information on persons with a history of egg allergy, review the 2022-2023 Influenza Vaccine Recommendations. - c.
+A facility shall administer or arrange for administration of a pneumococcal vaccination to each resident, in accordance with the recommendations of the Advisory Committee on Immunization Practices of the CDC, who has not received this immunization prior to or upon admission to the facility, unless the resident refuses the offer for vaccination or the vaccination is medically contraindicated.
 A facility shall document in each resident's medical record that a vaccination against pneumococcal pneumonia was offered and administered, arranged, refused, or medically contraindicated.
 For specific recommendations, visit the CDC website where this topic is discussed in detail. - d.
-Influenza vaccine may be less effective in the very elderly, and although immunized, some LTCF residents may remain susceptible to influenza.
-Fluzone High-Dose® is an influenza vaccine, manufactured by Sanofi Pasteur Inc., which contains more antigen than regular Inactivated Influenza Vaccine (IIV) and is designed specifically for people 65 years and older.
-Fluzone High-Dose is not recommended for people who have had a severe reaction to the flu vaccine in the past.
-For additional information about Fluzone, visit CDC's website.
+For the 2022-2023 influenza season, recommendations for vaccination of adults aged ≥65 have been modified.
+ACIP recommends that adults aged ≥65 years preferentially receive any one of the following higher dose adjuvanted influenza vaccines: quadrivalent high-dose inactivated influenza vaccine (HD-IIV4), quadrivalent recombinant influenza vaccine (RIV4), or quadrivalent adjuvanted inactivated influenza vaccine (aIIV4).
+If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be used. - e.
+For specific details on administration of influenza vaccines with other vaccines, visit the 2022-23 ACIP summary.

-3. Vaccination of Health Care Personnel
+4. Vaccination of Health Care Personnel

-Pursuant to Section 30 of the Health Care Employee Vaccination Code [77 Ill.
+Pursuant to Section 30 of the Health Care Employee Vaccination Code [77 III.
 Adm.
 Code 956], "Each health care setting shall ensure that all health care employees are provided education on influenza and are offered the opportunity to receive seasonal, novel and pandemic influenza vaccine, in accordance with this section, during the influenza season (between September 1 and March 1 of each year) unless the vaccine is unavailable."

 Effective July 1, 2018, P.A.
 100-1029 amended Section 2310-650 of the Department of Public Health Powers and Duties Law (20ILCS 2310/2310-650) to modify the instances in which a health care employee may decline an influenza vaccine offer.
 P.A.
 100-1029 provides that 'A health care employee may decline the offer of vaccination if the vaccine is medically contraindicated, if the vaccine is against the employee's religious beliefs, or if the employee has already been vaccinated.
 General philosophical or moral reluctance to influenza vaccinations does not provide a sufficient basis for an exemption'.
+The

-The Department has adopted revised rules to the Health Care Employee Vaccination Code, [77] Ill.
+Department has adopted revised rules to the Health Care Employee Vaccination Code, [77 Ill.
 Adm.
 Code 956], effective February 6, 2019, to implement and adopt P.A.
 100-1029.